operator-playground-io/elastic-cloud-operator/tutorials/create_elastic_search_cluster_instance.md

 ---
-title: Elasticsearch Cluster Instance Creation
+title: Create Instance of Elasticsearch Cluster
 description: How to create an instance of Elasticsearch cluster?
 ---

 ### Create Instance of Elasticsearch Cluster

-**Step 1:** Create Elasticsearch Cluster Instance
+**Step 1:** Create Instance of Elasticsearch Cluster

 - Before creating an instance, create a persistent volume.
 To do so, create a file named 'elastic_pv.yaml' in.
 Edit this file, and enter the below spec in.